Imagine, a few days ago you received an email like this.

 - Run a granular recovery of damaged files from the last successful backup.

-Back up your data, and be sure you’ll recover it in the case of emergency!
+Back up your data, and be sure you’ll recover it in the case of an emergency!